 The new owner has the right to bring an eviction against you after foreclosure, or anyone else who lives in the home.
 This is a separate court case, and if you are served with eviction papers after foreclosure you should contact us to discuss a vigorous defense, which can buy valuable time as you consider housing options.

 9. If my home is foreclosed, does that clear my debt to the bank?

 Not necessarily.
 Unless the house was sold at auction for more than you owed your lender, a “deficiency judgment” can be entered against you for the difference, putting another negative mark on your credit reports.
 However, this kind of judgment can be discharged in bankruptcy.

 Remember: the law often changes and each case is different.
 The above is meant to give you general information and is not legal advice.You should contact a foreclosure defense attorney to obtain answers regarding your specific situation.
 If you have been served with foreclosure papers, do not delay in contacting an attorney.

 Have more questions?
-Selby Legal can properly advise you about filing bankruptcy.
+Selby Legal can properly advise you about strategies to protect yourself from foreclosure, including filing for bankruptcy.
 Contact us today to arrange a free consultation.
 (845) 419-3383